zhol0777/is-this-good/README.md

     - You don’t need a specific brand.
 You do not need a specific brand.
 Permatex is pretty popular in North America, but your region may vary.
 It doesn’t need to be very specific because you just need some goop that’s thick enough to stop the wire from rattling all over the place.
   - Superlube
     - NLGI Grade 0 to Grade 2 will get the job done.
-    - Xalmart's named 51030 by name, but the stuff that TKC or RingerKeys sells will do fine
 - Not recommended
   - Grease thinner than 205g0
     - This grease will migrate (read: be pushed around by the movement of the wire) around until there is little left to dampen the wire tick.